anu-tiwari/Assembler-Simulator/README.md

 # CO M21 Assignment
-Starter repository for Computer Organization, Monsoon 2021 semester, assignment at IIITD
+Repository for Computer Organization, Monsoon 2021 semester, assignment at IIITD Created by Team 15:
+* 2020032 Apoorva Arya
+* 2020362 Anusha Tiwari
+* 2020404 Saumik Shashwat

 ## Adding code
 * Add the assembler code in the `Simple-Assembler` directory.
 Add the commands to execute the assembler in `Simple-Assembler/run`.